kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(1\) Safe operation under normal operating conditions; and

-\(2\) Compliance with the performance requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.101   General.|§25.101]] through 25.125.
+\(2\) Compliance with the performance requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.101   General.|§§25.101]] through 25.125.

 \(b\) There must be a propeller speed limiting means at the governor.
 It must limit the maximum possible governed engine speed to a value not exceeding the maximum allowable r.p.m.